Skip to content

 2. Optimize Your Images

-Image optimization is one area where a lot of website owners let themselves down, but recent changes to Google Image Search means SEO for images has made a comeback and should not be ignored
+Image optimization is one area where a lot of website owners let themselves down, but recent changes to Google Image Search mean SEO for images has made a comeback and should not be ignored

-All image file names and alt text should be optimized, in order to tell Google exactly what each image is.
+All image file names and alt text should be optimized in order to tell Google exactly what each image is.
 At least one image file name should contain your page’s target keyword, and your target keyword should also be part of the alt text.

 3. Make Your Posts Long